dave-redfern/sphinx-search/src/Scorpio/SphinxSearch/Resources/docs/sphinx-indexes.md

 The SearchIndex class defines all the attributes and the index name so that we can easily use the Sphinx index in the SearchManager.

+The easiest way is to simply inject the parameters into the constructor when instantiating the class:

+    $index = new SearchIndex('my_index', ['fields', 'in', 'index'], ['attr','in','index']);

+However for frequently used indexes, or when you want to use a typed instance, a SearchIndexInterface class can be either created, or SearchIndex extended and the initialise() method overridden to set the various components.

-The first step is to create a new class that extends SearchIndex.
+Create a new class that extends SearchIndex.
 It is good practice to be consistent with the naming e.g.: name the index after the Sphinx name using CamelCase, my_index => MyIndex or active_user_index => ActiveUserIndex.

     class MyIndex extends \Scorpio\SphinxSearch\SearchIndex